-- 1. Address to Request Application Package.
-The application package for the Abbreviated Application is available at www.grants.gov.
-The instructions for retrieving the Full Application package from the Grants.gov website will be sent only to those invited to submit Full Applications. - 2.
+- Address to Request Application Package.
+The application package is available at www.grants.gov.
+Applicants may also request an application package by contacting the point of contact for Programmatic and Technical Questions listed in Section VII. of this FFO. - 2.
 Content and Form of Application Submission - a.
-Required Abbreviated Application Form and Documents
+Required Application Forms and Documents